 The tax expense for the period comprises current and deferred taxes.
 Tax is recognized in the statement of profit or loss and other comprehensive income, except to the extent that it relates to items recognized in other comprehensive income or directly in equity.
-In this case, the tax is also recognized in other comprehensive income or directly in equity, respectively.
+In this case, the tax is also recognized in other comprehensive income or directly.